Harsh-TG/Smart-Expense-Tracker/README.md

 A GUI-based expense management application developed in C++ using the Qt framework.
 This tool helps users track their daily expenses efficiently, with features for adding, modifying, and deleting entries, importing existing records, and exporting data to Excel files.

 # Table of Contents
-Features
+-Features
-Workflow
+-Workflow
-Tools and Technologies Used
+-Tools and Technologies Used
-Installation and Setup
+-Installation and Setup
-Usage
+-Usage
-License
+-License

 <img src="https://user-images.githubusercontent.com/56465574/207687434-c8967184-8824-4f53-9269-d5b857fcc845.png" width="400" /> <img src="https://user-images.githubusercontent.com/56465574/207687450-23f80db4-a682-4b2f-b3de-8afd6dfc4a5e.png" width="450" />